smartdevicelink/sdl_hmi_integration_guidelines/docs/WebSocket Transport/index.md

 ```

 ## Notification
 A notification is a request object without an `id` property.
-For all the other properties, see the [Request Section](#request)
+For all the other properties, see the Request Section above.

-The receiver should not reply to a notification, ie no response object needs to be returned to the client upon receipt of a notification.
+The receiver should not reply to a notification, i.e. no response object needs to be returned to the client upon receipt of a notification.

 ### Example Notifications
 #### Notification With No Parameters